tinyhttp/milliparsec/README.md

 Modern asynchronous body parser for Node.js.

 It puts all the data into `req.body` so you don't have to create a separate array for it.
-At the same time, you can get the parsed body as a resolver argument.

 ## Features 🛠

+- works with Node 13+ ESM and CommonJS
 - async ⌛
 - JSON / raw / form / text data support ⏩
 - tiny package size (766 b) 📦
 - no dependencies 🔥
 - filter requests (only POST, PUT and PATCH) ☔
 - Koa & Express support

-### TODO 🚩

-- [ ] XML support
-- [ ] Multipart support

 ## Installation 🔄